 - You have not had a complete course of tetanus immunisation, or if your booster is due.

 - The skin around the bite has become red or hot, or if the wound is oozing.

 - You develop a high temperature (fever) after a bite.

-- Your immune system is not working properly (for example, due to medication, chemotherapy or AIDS).
+- Your immune system is not working properly (for example, because you do not have a spleen, due to medication, chemotherapy or AIDS).

 - You have an artificial heart valve or a replaced joint.

-When should I go to an accident and emergency department with a cat or dog bite?
+When should I go to an A&E department with a cat or dog bite?